Possible problems after breast reconstruction surgery

 You may not have any problems after surgery.
 But it can help to know what the more common problems are so that, if you do have any, they can be detected and treated early.

-Your doctor can prescribe antibiotics if needed.
+Your doctor can prescribe antibiotics to treat infection, if needed.

-Usually, pain| gradually reduces in the weeks following surgery.
-But occasionally, women continue to have pain for months or even years after the operation.
 Pain that continues for a long time is called chronic pain.
 There are several different causes of chronic pain, and many of these can be treated.
 If you experience pain and it doesn’t improve, talk to your breast surgeon.
 They can do tests to find out the cause or recommend a treatment that may help.

 Most scars following breast reconstruction heal normally and gradually fade.
 However, a small number of women may develop a keloid scar.
 These are caused by an overgrowth of tissue along the scars.
 They are wider than normal scars and often a different colour from normal skin.
 They are also raised above the normal skin.
 If you’re worried about your scars, talk to your surgeon.